paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

-So, we are going to start with the creation of a new meta plugin, surface some of the pain points around it, and then migrate it over to be an extension plugin to fix those pain points.
+So, we are going to start with the creation of a new meta plugin, surface some of the pain points around it, and then migrate it over to be an extension plugin to relieve the pain.

 ### Initial Meta Plugin

-The plugin we will create will enable us to read in and output values stored in [environment variables][] on our computer, in the style of the [Plover Local Env Var][] plugin.
+Our new plugin will enable us to read in and output values stored in [environment variables][] on our computer, in the style of the [Plover Local Env Var][] plugin.